Types of Rhinoplasty: 5 Things to Know

 • Dissatisfied with the results, possibly requiring revision surgery

-• Septal perforation, or small hole in the septum
+• Septal perforation, or a small hole in the septum

 • Complications from anesthesia